Sergio Ermotti: Banking career

 Because of his new responsibility as CEO, he resigned from his position as a president of Darwin Airline in 2011.
-Ermotti was a member of the board at the London Stock Exchange between October 2007 and July 2013.
+Ermotti was a member of the board at the London Stock Exchange from October 2007 to July 2013.
 In 2012, he tapped a colleague from Merrill Lynch, Andrea Orcel, to lead UBS' investment banking arm, eventually assisting him in navigating the 2013 Libor trading scandal, a major corporate restructuring and a major expansion of mergers and acquisitions (M&A) activity.
-When UBS AG was converted into a holding company in 2014, Ermotti was elected Group CEO of UBS Group AG.
+When UBS AG was converted into a holding company in 2014, Ermotti was elected group CEO of UBS Group AG.
 In 2015, the Swiss newspaper Schweiz am Sonntag named him as the most successful manager of a company listed on the Swiss Market Index.
 His salary in fiscal year 2017 was estimated to be US$14.9 million.

-In February 2020, UBS announced that Ralph Hamers CEO of ING Group would succeed Sergio Ermotti as CEO on 1 November 2020.
-Following the acquisition of Credit Suisse by UBS, Ermotti was appointed to lead the UBS Group again, replacing Hamers on 5 April 2023.
+In February 2020, UBS announced that Ralph Hamers CEO of ING Group would succeed Ermotti as CEO in November 2020.
+Following the acquisition of Credit Suisse by UBS, Ermotti was appointed to lead the UBS Group again, replacing Hamers in April 2023.
 In 2024, he received a compensation package totaling 14.9 million Swiss francs (approximately $16.8 million), maintaining his position as Europe's highest-paid bank executive.
 This remuneration has sparked discussions within Switzerland regarding the implementation of caps on executive pay (in Switzerland, lawmakers are considering a 5 million franc cap on executive compensation).
 Despite this, 86.7% of UBS shareholders approved the compensation.
-The bank justifies the amount due to Ermotti’s leadership in integrating Credit Suisse after its 2023 acquisition.
+The bank justifies the amount due to Ermotti's leadership in integrating Credit Suisse after its 2023 acquisition.